 One of my strategies in comic book investing involves spotting undervalued blue chip keys.
-You might asked: how can a well known key be undervalued?
+You might asked: how can well known comics be undervalued?
 The answer is simple.
 The comic market doesn’t stay still.
 A key might be rightly priced at point A. However, when overall market changes, what might be considered the right price can changed to becoming undervalued.
 In this article, I will use Showcase #22, a fairly recent investment, to show you what I mean.
 I have repeated what I am going to say here with other keys I have highlighted here like TOD #10, HOS #92, Sandman #8 et al. So, this strategy is definitely repeatable.

 Markets ebbs and flows